Shellfish

-Shellfish is a colloquial and fisheries term for exoskeleton-bearing aquatic invertebrates used as food, including various species of molluscs, crustaceans, and echinoderms.
+Shellfish, in colloquial and fisheries usage, are exoskeleton-bearing aquatic invertebrates used as food, including various species of molluscs, crustaceans, and echinoderms.
 Although most kinds of shellfish are harvested from saltwater environments, some are found in freshwater.
 In addition, a few species of land crabs are eaten, for example Cardisoma guanhumi in the Caribbean.
 Shellfish are among the most common food allergens.

-Despite the name, shellfish are not fish.
+Due to narrowing in the meaning of the English word fish over the centuries, shellfish no longer fall under what is usually considered fish.
 Most shellfish are low on the food chain and eat a diet composed primarily of phytoplankton and zooplankton.
 Many varieties of shellfish, and crustaceans in particular, are actually closely related to insects and arachnids; crustaceans make up one of the main subphyla of the phylum Arthropoda.
 Molluscs include cephalopods (squids, octopuses, cuttlefish) and bivalves (clams, oysters), as well as gastropods (aquatic species such as whelks and winkles; land species such as snails and slugs).

 Molluscs used as a food source by humans include many species of clams, mussels, oysters, winkles, and scallops.
 Some crustaceans that are commonly eaten are shrimp, lobsters, crayfish, crabs and barnacles.
-Echinoderms are not as frequently harvested for food as molluscs and crustaceans; however, sea urchin roe is quite popular in many parts of the world, where the live delicacy is harder to transport.
+Echinoderms are not as frequently harvested for food as molluscs and crustaceans; however, sea urchin gonads are quite popular in many parts of the world, where the live delicacy is harder to transport.

 Though some shellfish harvesting has been unsustainable, and shrimp farming has been destructive in some parts of the world, shellfish farming can be important to environmental restoration, by developing reefs, filtering water and eating biomass.

 Terminology

 The term "shellfish" is used both broadly and specifically.
 In common parlance, as in "having shellfish for dinner", it can refer to anything from clams and oysters to lobster and shrimp.
 For regulatory purposes it is often narrowly defined as filter-feeding molluscs such as clams, mussels, and oyster to the exclusion of crustaceans and all else.

 Although the term is primarily applied to marine species, edible freshwater invertebrates such as crayfish and river mussels are also sometimes grouped under the umbrella term "shellfish".

 Although their shells may differ, all shellfish are invertebrates.
-As non-mammalian animals that spend their entire lives in water they are "fish" in an informal sense; however, the term ”finfish" is sometimes used to distinguish fish, animals defined by having vertebrae, from shellfish in modern terminology.
+As non-mammalian animals that spend their entire lives in water they are "fish" in an informal sense; however, the term "finfish" is sometimes used to distinguish fish, animals defined by having vertebrae, from shellfish in modern terminology.

 The word "shellfish" is both singular and plural; the rarely used "shellfishes" is sometimes employed to distinguish among various types of shellfish.